isovalent/ebpf-docs/docs/linux/concepts/maps.md

+---
+title: "Maps - eBPF Docs"
+description: "This page explains the concept of eBPF maps.
+It goes into depth about how to define, create, and use maps in eBPF programs."
+---
 # Maps

 Maps provide a way for eBPF programs to communicate with each other (kernel space) and with user space.